graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

 input MyGatewayPaymentInput {
   """
-  The URL to redirect the customer to after the payment has been processed.
+  The URL to which the customer should be redirected, after the payment has been processed.

-  This will should be a fully qualified URL: `https://mydomain.com/checkout/payment?token=$TOKEN`
-  $TOKEN will be repaced with the payment gateway token.
+  This should be a fully qualified URL: https://mydomain.com/checkout/payment?token=$TOKEN, where $TOKEN will be replaced with the payment gateway token.

-  This information should be stored in the database (encryped if required)
+  This information should be stored in the database (encrypted if required)
   """
   return_url: String!
   """
   Payment gateway can accept any custom field, for example an issuer or any additional information that can be configured in the checkout.

-  This information should be stored in the database (encryped if required)
+  This information should be stored in the database (encrypted if required)
   """
   custom_field: String
 }